PoisotLab/ms_network_prediction/manuscript.md

-Below we provide a primer on the background concepts necessary to build models to predict species interaction networks, with a focus on using machine learning approaches in the modeling process.
+Below we provide a primer on the background concepts necessary to build models to predict species interaction networks, with a focus on using machine learning approaches in the modelling process.
 We also present a conceptual roadmap (@fig:conceptual) which we envisage to be the path toward improving our prediction of species interaction networks, and developing spatially explicit models of network structure.